vmc-coding/woinc/README.md

       $ cmake ..
       $ make
     ```
-    of course there are a lot of compiler options to set:
+    of course there are a lot of options to set:
     ```
     -DCMAKE_INSTALL_PREFIX=/tmp/woinc # the directory to install the compiled files to, e.g. via make install -DCMAKE_BUILD_TYPE="release" # let cmake set the compiler options; I'm not a fan of this one, please use the next one